broskos/dell-lab/README.md

 rhhi-3.lab.roskosb.info

 RHHI servers have a hard dependency on DNS, avoid trying to use /etc/hosts, it just causes problems later on.

+Compute nodes need to resolve satellite server by name.

 overcloud has a hard dependency on NTP, computes can't access the internet, so make sure NTP is available internally.
 Using RHHI servers for internal NTP.
 - to enable, add to /etc/chrony.conf